Skip to navigation Skip to content

 If the customer has an existing customer record check the details of the case to find out if it is the same case and court order.

 Look for any existing case records for both customers and the child/ren.
-If a Service Officer finds any existing case records check if the order is a duplicate or if there is an existing Stage 2 assessment or agreement in place.
+If an existing case record is found, check if the order is a duplicate, or if there is an existing Stage 2 assessment or agreement in place.

 To check if the order is a duplicate, view the court order details recorded in the Additional Registration Information window to find out if this is the same court order or agreement.
 See Agreements Cuba Process Help.

-Note: for older cases Service Officers should also check the Communication window for both customers for relevant details.
+Note: for older cases also check the Communication window for both customers for relevant details.

 6